Investing Taxes in Canada

 Hold US-listed ETFs in your RRSP

 VTI, VT, or ITOT in an RRSP pay zero US withholding tax on dividends.
-The same ETFs in a TFSA lose 15% of every dividend permanently.
-This is one of the most impactful account-placement decisions a Canadian investor can make.
+The same ETFs in a TFSA or FHSA lose 15% of every dividend permanently.
+This is one of the most impactful account-placement decisions a Canadian investor can make — and it costs nothing to implement.

 Use Canadian all-in-one ETFs in TFSA

 Funds like XEQT, VEQT, and XGRO hold global equities but are listed in Canada.
-Foreign withholding tax hits at the fund level (not eliminated), but there is no additional layer in the TFSA.
-They are far simpler than holding individual country ETFs.
+Foreign withholding tax hits at the fund level (not eliminated even in RRSP), but there is no additional layer in the TFSA.
+They are far simpler than holding individual country ETFs, and growth is sheltered completely from Canadian tax.

 Track your ACB from day one